ST10092282/POE_PART1_PROG6221/README.md

 ## Navigate to the Project Directory
 Navigate to the project directory where the software files are located using the 'cd' command in the command prompt or terminal.

+## Compile the Source Code
+Compile the source code by running the appropriate compiler command.
+This will create an executable file that can be run on your computer.